Majors and Tracks - Master of Science

 The "Health Engineering" program is positioned at the crossroads of two fields rich in innovation: engineering sciences and biomedicine.
 This program is the result of a partnership between Paris Cité University and Arts et Métiers, which offer complementary expertise: life sciences and biomedicine at the Parisian university, and engineering and technology at ParisTech.

-Transdisciplinarity and internationalism are the two pillars of the Master's degree in Health Engineering, which is aimed at students from a variety of backgrounds: biology, chemistry, health sciences, but also engineering, computer science, mathematics, and physics.
-The main objective is to provide them with skills in the main areas of biomedical engineering, which are experiencing significant growth in terms of both research and industrial development.
+Transdisciplinarity and an international focus are the two pillars of Master of Science Health Engineering," which is designed for students from a variety of backgrounds: biology, chemistry, and health sciences, as well as engineering, computer science, mathematics, and physics.
+The main objective is to equip them with skills in the key areas of biomedical engineering, which are experiencing significant growth in both research and industrial development.

 Route